aitorcambeses-ugr/ZrMaps-statistical-analysis/README.md

 Zircon is a cornerstone mineral in modern **geochronology**, **petrogenesis**, and **crustal evolution studies**.
 However, locating zircon grains in **large thin sections** or **drill-core slabs** mapped by micro-XRF or EPMA can be challenging due to:

-- very low Zr concentrations in most rock-forming minerals,
+- very low Zr concentrations in most rock-forming minerals
-- strong signal variability related to acquisition parameters (integration time, beam intensity, matrix attenuation),
+- strong signal variability related to acquisition parameters
-- sub-pixel mixing effects when using coarse pixel sizes (30–50 μm), and
+- sub-pixel mixing effects at 30–50 μm grids
-- overlapping fluorescence lines (e.g., Zr-Kα with P-Kα or Si-Kα under specific detector geometries).
+- overlapping fluorescence lines (Zr–Kα, P–Kα, Si–Kα)

-This toolkit provides **automated, statistically robust detection workflows** that minimise these limitations and allow high-confidence pre-screening of zircon occurrences prior to targeted analyses such as:
+This toolkit provides **automated, statistically robust detection workflows** that minimise these limitations and allow high-confidence pre-screening before targeted geochemical analyses (EPMA, LA-ICP-MS, SHRIMP, TEM, atom-probe).

-- EPMA/WDS
-- LA-ICP-MS
-- SHRIMP
-- TEM
-- atom-probe tomography

 ---